raulvazquez7/medical-bot/README.md

 **The promise:** "Ask anything about your medication and receive an answer with an exact quote from the official leaflet in < 3 seconds."

-This project will initially be built on a knowledge base of ~20 common Spanish medications.
+This project is built on a knowledge base of common Spanish medications and serves as a case study in building robust, data-driven, and production-ready RAG systems.

 ## Tech Stack & Pipeline